Artiodactyl: Inner systematics

-Although deer, musk deer, and pronghorns have traditionally been summarized as cervids (Cervioidea), molecular studies provide different—and inconsistent—results, so the question of phylogenetic systematics of infraorder Pecora (the horned ruminants) for the time being, cannot be answered.
+Although deer, musk deer, and pronghorns have traditionally been summarized as cervids (Cervioidea), molecular studies provide different, and inconsistent, results, so the question of phylogenetic systematics of infraorder Pecora (the horned ruminants) for the time being, is not yet answered.

 Anatomy

-Artiodactyls are generally quadrupeds.
-Two major body types are known: Suinids and hippopotamuses are characterized by a stocky body, short legs, and a large head; camels and ruminants, though, have a more slender build and lanky legs.
+Apart from cetaceans, artiodactyls are generally quadrupeds.
+Two major body types are known: suinids and hippopotamuses are characterized by a stocky body, short legs, and a large head; camels and ruminants, though, have a more slender build and lanky legs.
 Size varies considerably; the smallest member, the mouse deer, often reaches a body length of only 45 cm and a weight of 1.5 kg.
 The largest member, the hippopotamus, can grow up to 5 m in length and weigh 4.5 MT, and the giraffe can grow to be 5.5 m tall and 4.7 m in body length.
 All even-toed ungulates display some form of sexual dimorphism: the males are consistently larger and heavier than the females.
-In deer, only the males boast antlers, and the horns of bovines are usually small or not present in females.
+In the majority of deer species, only the males grow antlers, and the horns of bovines are usually small or not present in females.
 Male Indian antelopes have a much darker coat than females.
+In cetaceans the two forelimbs have evolved into flippers, and the hind legs lost to external view; the largest cetaceans, up to 30 m long, are considerably larger than any other artiodactyls.

-Almost all even-toed ungulates have fur, with an exception being the nearly hairless hippopotamus.
+Almost all even-toed ungulates have fur, with the exception being the nearly hairless hippopotamus.
 Fur varies in length and coloration depending on the habitat.
-Species in cooler regions can shed their coat.
+Species in cooler regions can shed their coat in summer.
 Camouflaged coats come in colors of yellow, gray, brown, or black tones.
+Cetaceans are largely hairless, apart from a few small facial whiskers.

 Limbs

-Even-toed ungulates bear their name because they have an even number of toes (two or four)—in some peccaries, the hind legs have a reduction in the number of toes to three.
+Even-toed ungulates bear their name because they have an even number of toes (two or four).
+In some peccaries, the hind legs have a reduction in the number of toes to three.
 The central axis of the leg is between the third and fourth toe.
 The first toe is missing in modern artiodactyls, and can only be found in now-extinct genera.
 The second and fifth toes are adapted differently between species: